advance100/doc_webpack/build-performance.md

 You can generate the required JSON file by running `webpack --profile --json > stats.json`

+# Chunks

+Generating the source file from internal representation is expensive.
+Each chunk is cached on it's own, but only if nothing changes in this chunk.
+Most chunks only depend on the included modules, but the entry chunk is also considered as dirty if the additional chunk name changes.
+So by using `[hash]` or `[chunkhash]` in filenames the entry chunks need to be regenerated on (nearly) every change.

+By using HMR the entry chunk need to embed the hash of the compilation and is also considered as dirty on every compilation.

 # SourceMaps

 Perfect SourceMaps are slow.